atruskie/blog/content/posts/2018/building-blog-with-hugo.md

 a dynamic web application is just too much complexity for what a blog (or for that matter many other websites) need.

-I decided on these requirements years ago and while if I had given in and just used a hosted blogging service I would have been up and running but far from happy.
+I decided on these requirements years ago and if I had given in and just used a hosted blogging service I would have been up and running and happy.

+Nonetheless, unreasonable persistence.

 ## Attempt 1: Jekyll + GitHub Pages